Welcome! Bienvenido! Bem-Vindo! Bienvenue! Willkommen! Bon Bini! Hoan Nghênh!

-Palm Beach State College accepts admission applications from students around the world.
-The College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Bachelor of Applied Science (B.A.S.), Associate in Arts (A.A.), Associate in Science (A.S.) and Associate in Applied Science (A.A.S.) degrees.
+Palm Beach State College welcomes students from around the world.
+The College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Bachelor of Applied Science (B.A.S.), Associate in Arts (A.A.), and Associate in Science (A.S.) degree and more.
 Palm Beach State is authorized under United States Federal law to enroll non-immigrant alien students.

 If you have any questions or concerns regarding international admissions procedures or the status of your application for admissions to Palm Beach State, please contact the Office of International Admissions at email@example.com or (561) 868-3029.

 Lake Worth, Florida 33461

 Mon. - Thur.
 8:00am to 5:00pm (Mid August to Mid May)

 Mon. - Thur.
 7:30am to 5:30pm (Mid May to Mid August)

 Fri.
 8:00am to 4:00pm (Mid August to Mid May)

 Fax: (561) 868-3623

 Step by Step Guide to becoming an International Student